-The Dean of Students is Sophia Grado.
-She oversees school-wide discipline and assists with academic and teacher support.
+The Dean of Students for Kinder through 5th grade is Sophia Grado and Heather Perez for 6th grade..
+They oversee school-wide discipline and assist with academic and teacher support.

-The Office Manager is Liceth Castro.
+The Office Manager is Vanessa Ramirez.
 She manages the front office and works closely with the Headmaster in communicating information to the families.
 She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.

-The Executive Assistant to the Headmaster oversees school wide attendance, special programs, and manages Headmaster scheduling and communications.
+The Assistant Office Manager for K-12 is Mercy Santeyan.
+She oversees school wide attendance, special programs, and manages Headmaster scheduling and communications.